-As this dog is a crossbreed, they are not recognized by any of the major kennel clubs, including the UK Kennel Club and American Kennel Club.
+As this dog is a crossbreed, this dog is not recognized by any of the major kennel clubs, including the UK Kennel Club and American Kennel Club.

 However, they are recognized by the Designer Breed Registry.

-It is important to remember that the Labradoodle is distinctly different from the Australian Labradoodle.
+It is important to remember that this breed is distinctly different from the Australian Labradoodle.